2013 Bulacan local elections: Marilao

-Incumbent Epifanio Guillermo is term-limited, his party nominate vice mayor Tito Santiago. his opponents is Henry Lutao and Ruperto Montaos, Jr.
+Incumbent Epifanio Guillermo is term-limited, his party nominate vice mayor Tito Santiago.
+His opponents are Henry Lutao and Ruperto Montaos, Jr.

 Meycauayan City

 Joan Alarilla is the incumbent, his opponent is former vice mayor Salvador Violago, Sr. on 2010 election.
 Alarilla defeated Violago with a margin of 10493 votes.

 Obando

 Orencio Gabriel is the incumbent, his opponents are vice mayor Danilo De Ocampo and Edwin Santos. on 2010 election Gabriel defeated Santos with a margin of 7857 votes.

 Santa Maria

 Bartolome Ramos is the incumbent, his opponent is Rogelio Barcial.

-San Jose del monte City
+San Jose del Monte City

 Reynaldo San Pedro is the incumbent, his main opponents are former mayor Angelito Sarmiento and Rida Robes, the wife of incumbent Congressman Arthur Robes.